 A Ground Investigation is an intrusive investigation to establish the soil and rock profile and parameters for Geotechnical and Environmental purposes.

 Sub Surface can design a site specific Ground Investigation to satisfy the Client’s project requirements and any regulatory authorities.
 Our network of local offices across the UK allows us to provide a cost effective service nationwide.
 Sub Surface cater for all project types and sizes from small residential extensions to large corporate/government infrastructure projects.
-All of our Ground Investigations are carried out to the relevant British and European Standards including, BS 5930, BS 10175, etc.

 For more information about Ground Investigations, read our blog post… What is a Site Investigation Q & A’s